datacarpentry/shell-genomics/episodes/01-introduction.md

 ## How to access the remote server

-You can log-in to the remote server using the [logging instructions from the Cloud Genomics lesson](https://datacarpentry.org/cloud-genomics/02-logging-onto-cloud#logging-onto-a-cloud-instance).
+You can log-in to the remote server using the [instructions from the Introduction to Cloud Computing for Genomics lesson](https://datacarpentry.org/cloud-genomics/02-logging-onto-cloud#logging-onto-a-cloud-instance).
 Your instructor will supply to you the `ip_address` and password that you need to login.

 Each of you will have a different `ip_address`.
 This will